NVIDIAGameWorks/kaolin/README.md

 During installation, the *packman* package manager will download the nv-usd package to `~/packman-repo/` containing the necessary packages for reading and writing Universal Scene Description (USD) files.

-Note, if you are using an heterogeneous GPUs setup set the architectures for which you want to compile the cuda code using the environment variable.
+Note, if you are using a heterogeneous GPUs setup set the architectures for which you want to compile the cuda code using the environment variable.

 Example:
 ```sh